skipcl4ss/python-ucl-draw/README.md

 *The max number of teams from the same nation is five.*
 <br>
-**The winner is written last in the pair as they host the 2nd leg at home**
+**The winner is written last in the pair as they host the 2nd leg at home.**

 ### How the program works
 #### **Input**